raythurman2386/node-db-sprint/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+> Relational databases are databases that store their data in tables, and SQL is the language used to communicate with them.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+> A primary key is utilized to keep track and organize databases so each Item is sure to have a unique identifier specific to that table

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+> Foreign Keys

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+> We would need an intermediary table that holds foreign keys that reference the primary key on related tables.

 ## Minimum Viable Product